Kamal2511/Kamal2511/README.md

 I'm Kamal Singh, currently pursuing post graduation from Central University of Rajasthan in Computer Science (Big Data Analytics).
 <br><br>
 Having started coding at an early age and also having completed my Bachelor’s, I can say my interest in this field has only grown with time.
 I gravitate more towards Data Science and Data Analysis.<br><br>
-I have worked on a variety of data science projects, which include Data Analysis, Price Prediction, Visualization, and implementing machine learning and Deep learning pipelines.
+I have worked on a variety of data science projects, which include Data Analysis, Price Prediction, Visualization, and implementing machine learning pipelines.
 <br><br>